arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ### Requirements

-The GPS Feature requires:
+The GPS feature requires:

-* A GPS active antenna (e.g [GPS active antenna 28dB](https://www.digikey.com/en/products/detail/adafruit-industries-llc/960/5353630)) at the **GNS ANT** antenna connector on the Top side of the shield.
+* A GPS active antenna (e.g [GPS active antenna 28dB](https://www.digikey.com/en/products/detail/adafruit-industries-llc/960/5353630)) connected to the **GNS ANT** antenna connector on the top side of the shield.
 * You may need a connector converter from the active GPS antenna, we used this one [Coaxial to SMA](https://www.digikey.com/en/products/detail/taoglas-limited/CAB.719/3664639)

-To check if our setup it's working we can open an example inside the GSM library from the Mbed Portenta Core, going to **Examples > GSM > GNSSClient** we will open an sketch that connects to the SIM card provider and initialize the active GPS antenna, then it will print out GPS readings.
+To check if your setup is properly working, you can open an example inside the GSM library from the Mbed Portenta Core, going to **Examples > GSM > GNSSClient**.
+You will open an sketch that connects to the SIM card provider and initializes the active GPS antenna.
+At this point, it will print out GPS readings.

 Make sure you go to the `arduino_secrets.h` tab and:

-* introduce the PIN of the SIM card you are using and store it at `SECRET_PIN`.
+* Add the PIN of the SIM card you are using and store it in the variable `SECRET_PIN`.
-* Browse to your IT provider and check the mobile APN link, e.g "online.provider.com" save it inside the `SECRET_APN`
+* Browse your IT provider and check the mobile APN link, e.g "online.provider.com" save it inside the `SECRET_APN`

 ***Sometimes it takes time to connect to the provider's APN, please be patient, it can take up to 30 minutes.
-If you can not connect after that time, make sure you introduced the correct SIM pin and the APN, if the issue continues, contact with your provider and make sure they have CAT M1 enabled on your SIM card.***
+If you cannot connect after that time, make sure you added the correct SIM pin and the APN.
+If the issue continues, contact your provider and verify whether Cat.
+M1 is enabled on your SIM card.***

 ### API